secheaper/slash/README.md

 4. Once all the requirements are installed, you will have to ```cd``` into the ```src``` folder.
 Once in the ```src``` folder, use the python command to run the ```slash.py``` file.
 ```
 cd src

+For Mac
 python3 slash.py --search socks

+For Windows
+python slash.py --search socks
 ```
 :golf: Flags and Command Line Arguments
 ---